R2000 Rotopod Replicates Motion of Human Steps.

 Scientific research on the human body has progressed steadily down through the ages.
-From Leonardo DaVinci's "Vitruvian Man" to Nanotechnology scientists are always looking for ways to improve their research methods and to improve human health.
+From Leonardo DaVinci's "Vitruvian Man," to Nanotechnology, scientists are always looking for ways to improve their research methods and improve human health.

 Researchers today have moved well beyond what the body is made of.
 For example the knee consists of the kneecap (patella) and the upper and lower bones of the leg (femur and tibia).
 There are many cartilages, ligaments and muscles which contribute to it's smooth operation.
 Research today often revolves around the "how" and "why."
 Why do injured joints often develop osteoarthritis?
 How can a shoe be designed to prevent ankle injuries?
 Why do Diabetics often develop tissue maladies?
 Much of this research involves replicating specific joint motions both accurately and repeatedly.

 To achieve these types of motions, robotics in general are a perfect fit.
 The ability to move in Six Degrees of Freedom allows for any combination of motions to exactly replicate the motion of the joint being studied.
 Robots can provide that freedom of motion and programmability.
 The data that these researchers have gathered from "live" subjects can be easily translated to an identical path of motion on the robot.